This post may contain affiliate links.

 7. you have Low Libido and/or Period irregularities

-Over training can result in a much lower sex drive and period irregularities.
-Stress and cytokines from excessive training negatively effects libido by down regulating sex hormones.
+Overtraining can result in a much lower sex drive and period irregularities.
+Stress and cytokines from excessive training negatively affect libido by downregulating sex hormones.

 Reproduction is an expensive biological process.
 It takes an enormous amount of energy and time to support the growth of a baby both in utero and in the real world.

 Pushing your body too hard can push your body into “survival mode” and resources become limited.
 So, the body starts to shut down all non-essential systems.
-The reproductive system is usually the first to go!
+The reproductive system is usually the first to shut down during this time.

-Low testosterone levels have even been proposed as a possible diagnostic tool for overtraining syndrome since it is so prevalent when athletes push themselves to far.
+Low testosterone levels have even been proposed as a possible diagnostic tool for overtraining syndrome since it is so prevalent when athletes push themselves too far.

 8. Your Gut feels awful

-Diarrhea and other bowel dysfunction is common with endurance athletes.
+Diarrhea and other bowel dysfunction are common with endurance athletes.
 The “runner’s trots” is a cheeky nickname for diarrhea that is well-known in the running community.